zdrgeo/bulk-data-collector/readme.md

 PARTITION_PRODUCERS_COUNT=1
 ```

-5. Run Prometheus and Grafana
+5. Run Prometheus and Grafana (this is required only if you need to monitor the pipeline performance)

 ```shell
 cd prometheus